CSUChico-CSCI640/CSCI640-Course-Materials/Readings.md

 ## Readings

+The readings will be shared on Piazza when they are assigned.

 | Reading Number |Description | Reading Question |
 |----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------|
 | 1              | Rashid, Richard, et al.  "Mach: a foundation for open systems [operating systems]."
 Workstation Operating Systems, 1989.,  Proceedings of the Second Workshop on.
 IEEE, 1989.                                           | [MachOS](https://forms.gle/tYy9mHVakufE3bpa8) |